w3f/polkadot-wiki/docs/maintain-guides-how-to-unbond.md

 ![Unbonding all](/img/NPoS/unbond3.png)

 If successful, your balance will show as "unbonding" with an indicator of how many more blocks remain until the amount is fully unlocked.

 ![Unbonding duration](/img/NPoS/unbond4.png)

 This duration will vary depending on the network you're on and will typically be four times as fast on Kusama as it is on Polkadot.

-Once this process is complete, you can use your tokens again.
+Once this process is complete, you will have to issue another, final transaction: Withdraw Unbonded.
+Then, your transferrable balance will increase by the amount of tokens you've just fully unbonded.